How much does cyber insurance cost in 2024?

 The best protection from these types of cyberattacks that rely on employee negligence is providing workplace education regarding these types of threats and preaching vigilance and awareness to your staff.

 Malware attacks are also incredibly common and can come in a huge variety of forms.
 What’s tricky about stopping malware from invading your system is that every type of malware tries to infiltrate your network in a different way.
-There’s ransomware, for example, which hijacks your system, asking your company to pay a ransom before releasing or unlocking it.
+For example, a common type of malware that is particularly damaging is ransomware, in which attackers hijack your system, asking your company to pay a ransom before releasing or unlocking it.

 Whether you’re dealing with ransomware, spyware, or a DDoS attack, recovering from a malware attack can be costly and time-consuming.